katsully/wpp-python-intro/README.md

-# wpp-python-intro
+# Introduction to Creative Coding
-The github repository for the Introduction to Creative Coding Course
+This repository is for WPP's course, *Introduction to Creative Coding*